-Alex McCulloch has 17 years experience in the art industry.
-Alex has a Bachelor of Arts degree majoring in Art History and Philosophy and a Masters of Art Curatorship degree from the University of Melbourne and began his career in the art world in 2001 working in various positions including Sotheby’s Auction House and Art Associates Australia.
+Alex McCulloch has been working in the art industry since 2002.
+He has a Bachelor of Arts degree majoring in Art History and Philosophy and a Masters of Art Curatorship degree from the University of Melbourne and began his career in the art world in 2002 working in various positions including Sotheby’s Auction House and Art Associates Australia.

 One of Alex’s major projects is an illustration of how Art and Industry can speak productively with each other.
 This project involved the ANZ Street Portraits campaign- In June 2016 huge portraits of well known Australian people: Jenny Munro; Father Dave Smith; Dr. Nicholas Milton; Katherine Hudson and Nathan Hindmarsh appeared on walls in the inner CBD of Sydney, Parramatta, Bondi Junction and Chatswood.
 The project highlighted the contributions of Australian’s who have made a difference to their community through their vocation or volunteer work.
-This included the 25 x 10 metre mural painted of Indigenous leader Jenny Munro by Street Artist Matt Adnate.
-His capacity to bring to the public eye issues concerning marginal groups whether part of the aboriginal community or the LBGTI community demonstrated how big business was able to use capital to celebrate positive changes occurring in formerly sidelined communities.
+This included the 25 x 10-metre mural painted of Indigenous leader Jenny Munro by Street Artist Matt Adnate.